ABOUT US

 Choon Chuan obtained his Masters of Science (Defence Technology) degree from Cranfield University (Royal Military College of Science), UK, and Bachelor of Engineering (Hons) degree from Nanyang Technological University.
 He also obtained a Graduate Diploma in Financial Management and Certificate for Commercial Law from the Singapore Institute of Management and Temasek Polytechnic respectively.

-Ms Fatima Mustafa joined THKMC on 1 July 2020 as a Divisional Director of the Programme Development and Innovation Office (PDIO).
-She now leads the Strategy and Innovation Division (SID).
-She drives the organisation’s strategic plans with her team who are also responsible for programme development and innovation in THKMC’s services.
+Fatima Mustafa joined THKMC on 1 July 2020 as a Divisional Director of the Programme Development and Innovation Office (PDIO).
+She was leading the Strategy and Innovation Division (SID) which drives the organisation’s strategic plans with her team who are also responsible for programme development and innovation in THKMC’s services.
+She now leads the Digital Innovation & Technology Division (DIT).

 She has a Master of Science (MSC) in Human Resource Management from Rutgers University and a Master of Science (MSC) in Early Childhood Education from Wheelock College in addition to a Bachelor of Science (BSc)(Hons) in Economics and Management from University of London.